-Here's the Canadian pricing for the iPhone 13, iPhone 13 Pro, iPad mini and iPad
+Here's Canadian pricing for the iPhone 13, iPhone 13 Pro, iPad mini and iPad

 - 512GB: $1,509

-iPhone 13 mini: available for pre-order September 17th, launches September 24th
+Available for pre-order September 17th, launches September 24th

 - 128GB: $949